ihommani/workflow-real-example/.github/README.md

  We should fail if none of these situtations is true.

- This strategy allows us to consider multi-services deploymnet with a single sha1 commit.
+ This strategy allows us to consider multi-services deployment with a single sha1 commit.
  Note:
  - Tag latest is not to be referenced.
 Only to track the
  - This strategy works if applied on a single branch.
 Generally the history source of truth for source code: default branch.